ibok/DECOEventType_beta/README.md

 ## Script info

+### Usage

 The script can be run in any python environment.
 The output is in the form [image id]:[event type].

+To use, type into the terminal:
+> /path/to/main.py path/to/img_folder --c 40

 The script is not completely accurate and is being improved.
 Currently the average accuracy is roughly 68 percent and the speed is about 2 seconds per jpeg image.
 Ambiguous events are not included in the accuracy calculation.